MicahElliott/git-into-emacs/manuscript/01intro.md

 for things in your history, and much more.

-But Emacs is one of the only all-in-one environments for accomplishing low-level operations, as well as the interactive visuals.
+But Emacs is one of the only all-in-one environments for accomplishing low-level operations, as well as interactive visuals.
 And you can do it all while seamlessly changing your code and documents.
 Git tools in Emacs take a menu-command-oriented approach, giving you the best of both command and visual worlds.
 Instead of typing a bunch of full commands and their options, you work your way (likely mouselessly) through single-letter menus with help and prompts all the way through.
-You can fetch, branch, rebase, check status, view logs, edit, resolve conflicts, stage, commit, and push, all with just a few keystrokes.
+You can fetch, branch, rebase, check status, view logs, create/stage/edit commits, resolve conflicts, and push -- all with just a few keystrokes.
 You get all the simplicity and speed benefits of being in a text mode, yet the power of visuals and menus.
-No real need for command lines or GUIs or even browsers (or really even a mouse);
-you're already in the world's most powerful text editor and you never have to leave!
+No real need for command lines or GUIs or even browsers (or really even a mouse); you're already in the world's most powerful text editor and you never have to leave!

+In fact, Magit's interface is so novel that people are using it as an interface model for interacting with various other systems, like Kubernetes, Kafka, and more.[^1]

 Git is full of concepts that are a necessary part of distributed development.
 Magit and its organization of interfaces actually makes